yogeshGit11/HrithikMania/README.md

 ---

-## 🌐 Nginx Reverse Proxy (on EC2)
+## 🌐 Nginx Reverse Proxy (Dockerized on EC2)
-* Nginx is installed and configured directly on the EC2 instance (outside the Django project) to act as a reverse proxy.
+* Nginx runs as a Docker container on the EC2 instance and acts as a reverse proxy.

 * It forwards traffic from:

   * `http://<ec2-ip>/api/` → Django container
-* Serves as a secure and production-like interface to backend.
+* Serves as a secure and production-like interface to backend while being fully containerized.

 ---